-For Fall 2021, a return to in-person rehearsals in a large airy space is planned, but is contingent on provincial health guidelines.
+For Winter/Spring 2022, we will continue to mask and maintain more-than-usual personal space, contingent on provincial health guidelines.
 If space requirements make it necessary, rehearsals will be divided into two sessions, one starting at 6 p.m. and the second starting at 7:45 p.m., to allow for more spacing between singers.

-It is anticipated that we will be able to present live concerts in the BlueShore Financial Centre for the Performing Arts on Saturday, Dec 4 and Sunday, Dec 5 with an audience in attendance.
-There will be a few optional Saturday in-person sectionals, dates TBD.
+It is anticipated that we will be able to present a live concert in the BlueShore Financial Centre for the Performing Arts on Saturday, April 9 with an audience in attendance.

 Search for a New Director Underway

-A search for a new director for the Festival Chorus will be undertaken during the 2021/2022 academic year, and in the interim, the choir will be led by George Roberts.
-His focus will be on smaller works for chorus and piano, an emphasis on improving vocal skill and collaborative musicianship, while encouraging expressiveness and enjoyment of making music together.
+A search for a new director for the Festival Chorus will be undertaken during the 2022 academic year, and in the interim, the choir will be led by Geordie Roberts.
+His focus will be on smaller works for chorus and piano, an emphasis on improving vocal skill and collaborative musicianship while encouraging expressiveness and enjoyment of making music together.

 Joining the Festival Chorus

-All singers new to the choir are encouraged to have an assessment with Mr. Roberts before the first rehearsal (Sept 15) to ensure they are placed in the appropriate voice section.
-Please email email@example.com for information.
+All singers new to the choir are encouraged to have an assessment/interview with Mr. Roberts before the first session (January 26) to ensure they are placed in the appropriate voice section.
+Please email firstname.lastname@example.org for information.

 About the Festival Chorus